hwclass/jquery.toRomanNumber/README.md

 jquery.toRomanNumber
 ====================

-A number conversion script to roman number.
+A number conversion script to roman number as string.

 ###Usage